 I really liked The Millionaire Next Door.
 It is very well written and is very interesting.
 It was a very nice source of information to see how the millionaires were living.
 You can read what jobs they are doing.
 What is especially good about this book is the amount of the research by the authors.
 Every point they make is well documented.
 There many examples throughout the book for each affirmation about the millionaires.

 It shows that by living frugally, well below your means, you can become a millionaire.
 The examples that are set in the book can really help you towards this goal.

 Something that is missing from this book is some examples about young millionaires.
 There seems to be some form of anti-youth bias in the book.
 The youngest examples in the book are in their mid forties.
 This is far from some examples of early retirees from the internet.
 These people have net worth in the millions already.
 Another thing that is a bit sad is that most examples are showing very large income, from 300K to 700K.
 This is not so common, even for the United States.
 I think you can become a millionaire even without so much income.

 In summary, The Millionaire Next Door is a very good book on the way millionaires are living.
-Most millionaires do not have high-consumption lifestyle.
+Indeed, most millionaires do not have a high-consumption lifestyle.
 And most people with high-income are not wealthy.
-Millionaires are becoming wealthy with simple way of life.
+Millionaires are becoming wealthy with a simple way of life.
 By being frugal, planning for financial independence and investing.
 I would recommend this book to read information about millionaires.
 If you are interested about early retirement, this book may not be very interesting.
 It focuses on people in their mid-forties.

 You can get this book on Amazon: The Millionaire Next Door – The surprising secrets of America’s Wealthy

 I am now reading I will Teach You To Be Rich.
-I’ll tell you what I think of this one when I’m done.
+I will tell you what I think of this one when I am done.

-If you already read this book, I’d be very interested on your point of view
+If you already read The Millionaire Next Door, I would be very interested on your point of view